onchipuis/mriscvprog/README.md

 Common programming is issued to the microcontroller following the next three simple steps:
-- Putting RESET to 0 (deactivate core)
+- RESET is set to 0 (deactivate core).
-- Write from address 0 to addres 3FF the RAM data.
+- The program is written in the RAM (any address from 0 to 3FF).
-- Putting RESET to 1 (activate core)
+- RESET is set back to 1 (activate core).

 WARNINGS: